How to Separate Personal and Business Finances For Limited Company

 5. Not reconciling your bank account regularly.

 Avoiding these mistakes will keep your limited company in good financial health and build trust with HMRC, lenders and investors.
-Separating your personal and business finances is more than just an accounting best practice, it's a key discipline that protects your limited company, your credibility and your peace of mind.
+Separating your personal and business finances is more than just an accounting best practice — it’s a key discipline that protects your limited company, your credibility and your peace of mind.

 With a dedicated business bank account, organised record keeping and proper systems in place, you’ll simplify bookkeeping and tax returns, strengthen your limited company’s legal protection, and make it easier to track profit, performance, and cash flow.
 It’s also a great way to present a professional, trustworthy image to clients and partners.